• About Us

 Energy ‘21: We’re Living in Interesting Times

-Stream Data Centers present steps data center customers can take to mitigate risk and gain some control over how these interesting times in the energy markets affect your company’s bottom line.
+There are steps data center customers can take to mitigate risk and gain some control over how these interesting times in the energy market can affect your company’s bottom line.
+Michael Lahoud, Chief Operating Officer and Partner at Stream Data Centers, shares insights around what’s on the horizon for U.S. energy and market factors that could affect pricing over time.

 In this edition of Voices of the Industry, Michael Lahoud, Chief Operating Officer and Partner at Stream Data Centers, shares insights around what’s on the horizon for U.S. energy, market factors that could affect pricing over time, and how to mitigate risk and gain at least some control.